 During a massive renovation project of the auditorium in the 1990’s, a new and enlarged wind chest was constructed, making possible the reinstallation of a 32′ Magnaton and a 32′ Bombard, both lost to damage or lack of room during the auditorium’s 1968 renovation.

-The most recent addition to the organ took place in October of 2000, when Austin Organs, Inc. installed a new, custom-designed 5-manual console.
+In October of 2000, Austin Organs, Inc. installed a new, custom-designed 5-manual console.
 This state-of-the art console was made possible by major gifts from Anita and Charles Stickney, Sally and Malcolm White, a grant from the Theodore Presser Foundation, as well as other individual donors.

 In January 2003 the organ was once again enlarged by the addition of a Mixture IV to the Great division.
 These additional 244 pipes were a gift to the City of Portland by Mrs. Marjory Berman in memory of her late husband.